Lesson developed by guest Instructor Amy Carpenter, MS/HS Librarian, Stillwater (NY) Central School District.

 Other tools to check out include the many, many, Pinterest boards devoted to BreakoutEDU and escape rooms for puzzle ideas to create your own games, and the BreakoutEDU Facebook boards.
 There are a couple of general boards intended to help you get started.
 The Getting Started with Breakout EDU page has lots of good information about starting out and tips for locks.
 You can also check out the main Breakout EDU Facebook page and also be sure to take a look at the Subject specific pages, which are listed on the Breakout EDU blog.

 The very best way to find out what Breakout EDU is all about is to experience a breakout.
 If you see a Breakout EDU session at a conference, go to it.
 If you have a local colleague with a Breakout EDU kit, ask them to show you!
-If you’re local to Stillwater, feel free to swing by or get in touch (firstname.lastname@example.org).
+If you’re local to the Stillwater, NY area, feel free to swing by or get in touch (firstname.lastname@example.org).
 If not, check with your local BOCES.
 I know that several local BOCES have kits available to borrow.
 Some are available through Model Schools, some through the School Library System and some through Multimedia, depending on your BOCES.

 You should also thoroughly explore the Breakout EDU site.
 You’ll need to sign up for a free account here.
 You can use a Google, Facebook or Twitter account to log in, or simply sign up with your email address.
 You will be asked if you have a platform access code, but if you don’t, never fear–there are hundreds of free Breakout EDU games for you to check out.